top of page

 But no-one’s even noticed, no-one seems to be amazed

-Heads don’t seem to turn when I walk in a room these days
+Heads no longer turn when I walk in a room these days

-There is a silver lining though to getting on a bit
+So there is a silver lining to getting on a bit

 Subscribe to My Newsletter